mayank23415/Android-Morning-batch-repo/JavaNotes.md

 ***Assignment - 1***
 ```
 A Certain grade of meat has to be graded according to the following conditions
-Condition 1: if the meat is weights more than 10kgs
+Condition 1: if the meat  weights more than 10kgs
 Condition 2: if the meat is having less than 0.5 days of age
 Condition 3: if the meat is ready to cook